Siege of Alexandria (1801): Aftermath

-By 2 September, a of 10,000 French troops surrendered under terms which allowed them to keep their personal weapons and baggage, and to return to France on British ships.
-However, all French ships and cannons at Alexandria were surrendered to the British.

-Of the warships captured in the harbour, the French frigates Égyptienne (48) and Régénérée (40), and the ex-Venetian frigate Léoben (26) went to Britain, while the French frigate Justice (44), the ex-Venetian hospital ship Causse (64) and frigate Mantoue (26), and the ex-Ottoman corvettes Halil Bey, Momgo Balerie and Salâbetnümâ went to the Ottoman Navy under Küçük Hüseyin Pasha.
+By 2 September, 10,000 French troops surrendered under terms which allowed them to keep their personal weapons and baggage, and to return to France on British ships.
+However, all French ships and cannons at Alexandria were surrendered to the victors.
+French warships captured in the harbour were divided between the British and Ottomans.
+The frigates Égyptienne, Régénérée and Léoben went to Britain, while the frigates Justice and Mantoue, hospital ship Causse and corvettes Halil Bey, Momgo Balerie and Salâbetnümâ went to the Ottomans.

 Historians relate that the French garrison, feeling abandoned by an uncaring Republic, gradually abandoned the high standards of conduct and service characteristic of the French Revolutionary Army.
 Many soldiers refused to renew their oath to the Republic, or did so half-heartedly.
 In his memoirs, the surgeon-in-chief of Napoleon's Grand Army, Baron Dominique-Jean Larrey, remembers how the consumption of the meat of young Arab horses helped the French to curb an epidemic of scurvy.
 He would so start the 19th-century tradition of horse meat consumption in France.